sara-sabr/github-evaluation/slide-one.md

 ## Purpose

 The following questions will be answered:
-  - How long does each course take?
+  - How long does each course take
-  - Which parts are appropriate for which roles?
+  - Which course are appropriate for each team member

 Note: This will only appear in the speaker notes window.

-## Courses explained
+## Learning Paths

-GitHub's Learning Lab provides two main introductory courses to understand the workflow process of GitHub.
+GitHub's Learning Lab provides two main paths to understand the workflow process of GitHub.
-Each section requires the team member to read about the topic at hand and complete a task.
+Each section requires the team member to read about the topic and complete a task.

 ### First Course

-The entire **First day of GitHub** learning path takes approximately 1.5 hours to complete.
+The **First day of GitHub** learning path takes approximately 1.5 hours to complete.
 Teaches basics of GitHub such as:
   - commits
   - branching
   - issues